FAQ for Sub Seekers

 - Retains a history of experience gained through Sub Seeker

 - Sub Seeker offer status updates every 30 seconds

-- Teachers receive sub offers directly on Sub Seeker and via email
+- Teachers receive sub offers directly on Sub Seeker, text message and via email

 2. How does Sub Seeker work?

 The following is an overview of how Sub Seeker works: